Paint Bank, Virginia: Potts Creek

 Potts Creek, originally called "Carpenter Creek", runs through the village.
 The name was originally applied to a land grant of over 700 acres dating from 1750 to John Carpenter, which was located near present-day Covington, Virginia.
 The Paint Bank Virginia Fish Hatchery run by the Virginia Department of Game and Inland Fisheries is located in Paint Bank, and the trout that are raised there are released locally.
 Brown trout, Brook trout and Rainbow trout are raised there.
 The trout are released when they are about 18 months old, and are used to stock streams in nine counties.
 "This state fish hatchery, just south of Paint Bank, provides a unique look into the trout rearing and stocking process.
 Numerous concrete tanks hold up to 1.6 million trout in all stages of development, thus providing an easy viewing experience.
 Around the fish hatchery is a variety of wildlife.
 The creek that runs along the edge of the property should be checked for butterflies, birds and at dusk some white-tailed deer."

 The earth science and ecology students of Glenvar High School raise some of the brook trout hatchlings, which survive at a rate of 10 percent, rather than the 1 to 3 percent that survive in the wild.
-They are released in the Roaring Run creek in Botetourt County, Virginia.
+They are released in the Roaring Run creek in Botetourt County.